windyboy/go-caatsm/docs/reliability.md

 - Use a backoff array such as `[5s, 30s, 2m]`.
 - Treat messages that still fail after `max_deliver` as candidates for DLQ, via the permanent error/poison message path where applicable.

+### JetStream Availability and Auto-Recovery (Dev vs Prod)

+- When the JetStream API is temporarily unavailable (for example, NATS has just restarted and returns `ErrNoResponders`), the consumer uses an exponential backoff when retrying `Fetch` calls (roughly `1s, 2s, 4s, ...` up to around `30s`) to avoid log spam while allowing the system to recover.
+- In dev/test environments, if the stream or consumer is detected as missing at runtime (for example after `docker compose down -v`), the consumer calls the shared `EnsureStream` and `ensureConsumer` logic to recreate them and re-establish subscriptions.
+- In production environments, missing streams/consumers are treated as configuration or operational errors:
+  - They are **not** auto-recreated.
+  - Errors are logged prominently so operators can diagnose and fix the issue.
+- On the publishing side, JetStream `ErrNoResponders` and similar errors are treated as temporary by the processor:
+  - Such errors cause the consumer to NAK messages and rely on the configured backoff for retries.
+  - Permanent configuration/permission errors remain mapped to permanent failures and follow the DLQ + ACK flow.

 ### Alerts and Dashboards

 Prometheus alert suggestions: